 The Spartan Aircraft Company produced more than 25 different models in 1955.
 Smaller models included the 227 Manor, at 27’2″ feet long, the home sold for around $3751.00.
 The more luxurious models like the Executive Mansion was 50 feet long and priced around $6276.00.

 The Ventoura Split-Level Home

-One of my all time favorite designs is the 1955 Vetoura Split-Level Home.
-The ‘home like design’ was only available for short time but it showed a whole new side to the movable home concept.
+One of my all-time favorite designs is the 1955 Ventoura Split-Level Home.
+The ‘home-like design’ was only available for a short time but it showed a whole new side to the movable home concept.
 Cost may have been to blame for the lack of interest but it was simply before its time if you ask me.
 Lightweight and waterproofing material wasn’t available yet that would have allowed a movable split-level home to thrive.
 It was a high-end, adventurous design that turned heads, then and now.
-The same concepts are still in use today in both site built and factory built housing.
+The same concepts are still in use today in both site built and factory-built housing.

 Ventoura Homes produced many different models each year.
 The large company had the means to test new designs and ideas.
 The Loft-Liner was the company’s answer to the newly popular 2-story mobile homes of the time.
 Easier to transport and lower prices enticed many buyers from competitors like Stewart and Pacemaker.

 Related: 1952 Ventoura Mobile Home Remodel.